coder/code-server/docs/MAINTAINING.md

    `release-images` artifacts.
 You do not have to wait for this step to complete before proceeding.
 1. Run `yarn release:github-draft` to create a GitHub draft release from the template with the updated version.
+Make sure to update the `CHANGELOG.md`.
+1. Bump chart version in `Chart.yaml`.
 1. Summarize the major changes in the release notes and link to the relevant issues.
 1. Change the @ to target the version branch.
 Example: `v3.9.0 @ Target: v3.9.0`